kaitlin-fair/JBCS_pong_lua/README.md

 ## LOVE2D Basics

-- Explain callback functions and how love can use them to do things
+- In video game development we generally are having our code called by the engine, in this case LOVE2D is designed to called specific functions when certain actions happen.
+We will leverage these callback functions to run our games and do a variety of actions.
 - `love.load` (only called once)
   - Used to setup variables, settings, and load resources
   - saves resources